 Johan Vilhelm Snellman was born on May 12, 1806 in Stockholm, Sweden, where his father was a sea captain.
 After the Russian takeover of Finland in 1808 and 1809, and the establishment of the autonomous Grand Duchy of Finland, his family moved to the Finnish coastal town of Kokkola in 1813.
 When Snellman’s mother passed away only one year later, he was sent to school in Oulu, northern Finland, where his aunt lived.

 Snellman matriculated from school at the age of 16.
-He then studied at the Academy of Turku – which was relocated to Helsinki in 1828 and became the Imperial University – and gained his Bachelor’s degree in 1831.
+He then studied at the Academy of Turku, which was relocated to Helsinki in 1828 and became the Imperial University, and received his bachelor’s degree in 1831.
 During his studies, Snellman became friends with Elias Lönnrot and Johan Ludvig Runeberg, both of whom would have significant impact on his future endeavours.

 Fostering national consciousness